 Whether to use OIDC nonce.
 This adds a

 nonceparameter to the authorization request and validates thenonceclaim in the ID token.
-This is recommended for OIDC flows to mitigate replay attacks- use_pkce
+For OIDC providers, leaving this enabled is usually the right choice.- use_pkce

 Whether to use PKCE.
 This adds a

 code_challengeparameter to the authorization request and requires acode_verifierwhen exchanging the authorization code for tokens.
-This is prevents authorization code interception attacks- pkce_method
+This helps protect against authorization code interception attacks.- pkce_method

 - userinfo_required